seancrim23/bellese_technology_challenge_inventory/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```

-# add a how to
-- (how to locally set up the application)

 # TODO
 - clean up the edit/view form, make it look a bit more nice - DONE